TONI SLOTNES-O'BRIEN - TRANSGENDER AND GENDER DIVERSE HEALTHCARE NP

 I became a Registered Nurse in 1994 and decided to choose Diabetes as my specialty area.
 I completed a Graduate Certificate in Diabetes Management and Education and then went on to complete the Master of Nurse Practitioner in 2013.

 Throughout my nursing journey, I enjoy encouraging other nurses to enhance their careers with further education.
-I also took up teaching for Master of Nurse Practitioner Course at the Flinders University four years ago.
+I also believe in expanding or challenging your nursing area of focus to meet the needs of the community.

 Tell us about your current role as a NP.